 However, because the distance to the listeners is smaller, there isn’t enough space for the low-frequency waves to open up, leading to some lack of bass response.

-If you choose to place the speakers along a short wall, the primary reflections will arrive earlier than those coming from the longer wall.
+If you place the speakers along a short wall, the primary reflections will arrive earlier than those from the longer wall.

 Because the shorter distance from the speakers to listeners allows the low-frequency waves more time to open up, the bass response will be better.